Is Sex a Performance? (Sex Part 8)

 …adorned in a certain brand of undergarments?
 (Is a VS thong really sexier than one from Target… or might it be the model?)

 If we can be honest, I think you’ll agree that you, me and the “Virginity Mistake(n)” girl, all get our ideas for what we want sex to be like from the media.
-I call it Type-A sex.
+I call it Type-H sex (“H” for Hollywood).
 It’s young, hot, and frantic.
 And it looks like a lot of fun!

 Oh.
 And, it’s not real.